 Operating expenses: Many university foundations cover operating costs by charging fees on gifts, but we allocate 100 percent of the principal of every gift for the purpose designated by the donor.
 We cover operating expenses through a small number of unrestricted funds, as well as a portion of the return on our investments.

 An independent organization: KU Endowment is a nonprofit 501(c)(3) tax-exempt organization, separate from the university and the State of Kansas.
 Independence helps to ensure that gifts will be used as donors intended and will not be reallocated by the state.
 Moreover, it allows us to keep donors’ personal giving and financial records private.

 While we work closely with the KU Alumni Association, we are two distinct organizations.

 Endowed funds: Each year, KU Endowment transfers income from endowed funds, along with gifts from donors, to the university’s four campuses.
-The overall endowment is made up of approximately 2,700 individual funds.
+The overall endowment is made up of approximately 3,000 individual funds.
 The overwhelming majority of these funds were restricted by donors; they can be used only for the purpose designated by the donor.
 The goal for endowed funds and other long-term investments is to provide a consistent level of support for the university in perpetuity.

 If you have any questions about KU Endowment, please feel free to contact us at 785-832-7400 or email@example.com.